-6.31 At Lyng Church of England Primary School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
-Therefore, we carry out reviews of our approach to online safety that considers and reflects the risks that children face in our setting.
+6.31 At the Academy we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
+Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.
 We also communication with parents and carers to reinforce the importance of children being safe online.